Compare to Similar Products

-The ComfortFit Sling earned an 8 of 10 for baby's comfort.
-This score is the high for the metric.
+The ComfortFit Sling earned one of the highest scores for a baby's comfort.

 Little ones sit comfortably in this secure sling and can be pulled closer for comfort or given more room for movement as desired.
-The sling feels like a hammock inside with a form-fitting seat and it allows for a naturally rounded back position.
-Our tiny testers felt very content in the sling and many fell asleep during wearing.
-The only real downside is the fabric feels like a Mexican blanket and is thick and somewhat itchy feeling.
-We hope it softens over time but parents may want to consider some of the other fabric options when making a style or color choice.
+The sling feels like a hammock inside with a form-fitting seat and allows for a naturally rounded back position.
+Our tiny testers felt very content in the sling, and many fell asleep while wearing it.
+The only downside is that the fabric feels like a Mexican blanket and is thick and somewhat itchy.
+We hope it softens over time, but parents may want to consider other fabric options when making a style or color choice.

-The ComfortFit Sling earned a place near the top of the pack with a 9 of 10 for parent comfort.
-The ComfortFit is a very comfortable option for parents.
+The ComfortFit Sling earned a place near the top of the pack for parent comfort.

 The simplicity of the sling means you can tailor the size to fit your frame.
-The wider swath of fabric over the shoulder also means less of a pressure point supporting baby's weight.
-Being able to shift the sling forward or back or more on your hip allows you to shift baby around for your comfort should your body become fatigued on longer trips.
-You can also tighten the sling to bring baby closer to your body, which helps distribute the weight for easier carrying.
+The wider swath of fabric over the shoulder also means less of a pressure point supporting a baby's weight.
+Shifting the sling forward or back or more on your hip allows you to move your baby around for your comfort should your body become fatigued on longer trips.
+You can also tighten the sling to bring your baby closer to your body, which helps distribute the weight for easier carrying.

 Ease of Use

-The ComfortFit Sling earned a 9 of 10 for ease of use.
-It is by far one of the easiest carriers to use.
+The ComfortFit Sling is by far one of the easiest carriers to use.

-The ComfortFit has a zippered pocket on the end of the sling fabric which is a useful place to keep smaller or lightweight items.
+Also, the ComfortFit has a zippered pocket on the end of the sling fabric, which is a useful place to keep smaller or lightweight items.

 Ease of Cleaning

-This carrier is machine washable in cold water, but it needs to be hung to dry.
-Hanging to dry means this option could be out of commission for longer than you'd like leaving you without a carrier for multiple days depending on the ambient climate where you hang it.
+This carrier is machine washable in cold water but needs to line dry to avoid shrinking.
+Hanging the ComfortFit to dry means this option could be out of commission for longer than you'd like leaving you without a carrier for an extended time, depending on the ambient climate where you hang it.